renderedtext/semaphore-docs-new/source/docs/projects-api.md

 ```

-A build's result can be either "passed", "failed" or "pending".
+A build's result can be either "passed", "failed", "stopped" or "pending".